-Avoid default and prepayment penalties on your second mortgage
+Avoid default and prepayment penalties

 Do not include insurance policies

 Taking out a second mortgage is an important financial decision, one which needs careful evaluation.
 Even though you are essentially using your home’s equity, you are also creating debt.
-So, a thorough number crunching is necessary before making any hasty decisions.
+So, a thorough number crunching is necessary before taking any hasty decisions.
 Draft your monthly budget and see if your income can cover living expenses and monthly debt payments comfortably.
-Importantly, borrow from a reliable lender and choose a competitive second mortgage product.
+Importantly, borrow from a reliable lender and choose a competitive mortgage product.